nih-cfde/the-fair-cookbook/content/recipes/16/fair-api.md

 |-|-|
 |Show all publicly available studies (Project, Study, Analysis ID)|https://www.metabolomicsworkbench.org/rest/study/study_id/ST/available|

-This tells us what the endpoint does to an extent.. let's add that to our api under the `paths`
+This tells us what the endpoint does to an extent; let's add that to our API under the `paths`.

 ```yaml
 paths: